 Trinity Western University has said it will also take legal action against the Law Society of Upper Canada in Ontario, which voted against approving the law school.

-Meanwhile, law societies in Alberta, Saskatchewan, New Brunswick, Prince Edward Island, Newfoundland and Labrador and Nunavut have decided to accept Trinity Western's graduates.
+Meanwhile, law societies in Alberta, Saskatchewan, New Brunswick, Prince Edward Island and Nunavut have decided to accept Trinity Western's graduates.